sudippalash/mediauploader/README.md

         /*
         |--------------------------------------------------------------------------
-        | image_thumb_height thum
+        | image_thumb_height thumb
         |--------------------------------------------------------------------------
         |
-        | specify the thum image ratio of height and weight
+        | specify the thumb image ratio of height and weight
-        |  for example . by defualt it takes 300X300
+        |  for example . by default it takes 300X300
         */

         'image_thumb_height' => 300,